Si-SenorTN/Scarlet/docs/DOCUMENTATION.md

 return testObject
 ```

-Thats it! this object will now listen to player added events, and out print will run correctly.
+Thats it! this object will now listen to player added events, and our print will run correctly.

 Our interfaces can also be expanded upon, take for example: